Dr. Panos Bouzianis, CPsychol

 FEES AND POLICIES

-• I offer both remote and face-to-face sessions.
+• I offer both remote and in-person sessions, but new treatments should not be exclusively remote.

-• An initial consultation is paid only if we decide to have further sessions together, otherwise it is free of charge.
+• The initial consultation (lasting 1-2 sessions) is paid only if we decide to have further sessions together, otherwise it is free of charge.

-• Sessions cost between £65.00 and £120.00 (“sliding scale”) depending on your financial circumstances and this can be agreed upon starting therapy.
+• Sessions cost between £75.00 and £120.00 (“sliding scale”) depending on your circumstances and this can be agreed upon starting therapy.

 • Sessions last approximately 45-50 minutes.
 Depending on what is discussed, and usually later in the course of therapy, sometimes we may end a session on an important question, conclusion or impasse - which might take us below or above the 45-minute mark.

-• Therapy can be once weekly but we may meet more frequently if we agree that this may be more productive.
+• Therapy takes place most often once weekly but we may meet more frequently if we agree that this may be more productive.

 • I have a 48-hour notice cancellation policy.
 If we can reschedule a cancelled or missed session before your next regular one, you won’t be charged for the cancellation.
 Generally I will insist to not miss sessions so we can keep the momentum of the therapy going.
 Holidays and emergencies are obviously an exception.

-• You may also be able to pay for your sessions through your insurer (e.g. AXA).
+• You may also be able to pay for your sessions through your insurer (I am BUPA and AXA registered).

-• My privacy policy and data use and protection information relevant to my services can be found here.
+• PLEASE NOTE: My privacy policy and data use and protection information relevant to my services can be found here.

 Contact